top of page

 • Project Budget

-• Proposals from relevant contractors/consultants (if contractors/consultants are part of the project)
+• Request for Proposals (RFPs) for relevant contractors/consultants (if contractors/consultants are part of the project)

 • Photographs that showcase the area in which your project will happen.
-Can be photographs of historic structures, community events, past exhibits, etc. (No more than five)
+Can be photographs of historic structures, community events, past exhibits, etc. (No more than ten)

 Optional: